superduper-io/superduper/docs/getting_started/faq.md

 ***Is SuperDuperDB a database?***

 No, SuperDuperDB is an environment to run alongside your database, which makes it 🚀 **SUPER-DUPER** 🚀, by adding comprehensive AI functionality.
-This fact explains our decorator:
+This is embodied by our `superduper` decorator:

 ```python
 from superduperdb import superduper